maxibor/sourcepredict/README.md

 Sourcepredict result written to dog_test_sample.sourcepredict.csv
 ```

+### Output

+Sourcepredict output the predicted source contribution to each sink sample, and the embedding of all samples in the lower dimensional space.
+See [documentation](https://sourcepredict.readthedocs.io/en/latest/results.html) for details.

+### Runtime

 Depending on the normalization method (`-n`), the embedding (`-me`) method, the cpus available for parallel processing (`-t`), and the data, the runtime should be between a few seconds and a few minutes per sink sample.